Click to Skip Ahead

 Cat urine contains plenty of uric acid, which is what gives it such a strong and smelly odor.

-When cat urine is left alone, the bacteria found in the urine starts to decompose, which then gives off that intense ammonia odor that never seems to go completely.
+When cat urine is left alone, the bacteria found in the urine start to decompose, which then gives off that intense ammonia odor that never seems to go completely.
 When the urine breaks down even more, it releases mercaptans, which can also be found in skunk spray.

 The stench can be even more pronounced if you have an un-neutered male cat, due to their testosterone, or a senior cat whose kidneys don’t work that effectively.